Behavioral epigenetics: Background

-Epigenetics has a strong influence on the development of an organism and can alter the expression of individual traits.
 Epigenetic changes occur not only in the developing fetus, but also in individuals throughout the human life-span.
-Because some epigenetic modifications can be passed from one generation to the next, subsequent generations may be affected by the epigenetic changes that took place in the parents.

 Discovery

 The first documented example of epigenetics affecting behavior was provided by Michael Meaney and Moshe Szyf.
 While working at McGill University in Montréal in 2004, they discovered that the type and amount of nurturing a mother rat provides in the early weeks of the rat's infancy determines how that rat responds to stress later in life.
 This stress sensitivity was linked to a down-regulation in the expression of the glucocorticoid receptor in the brain.
 In turn, this down-regulation was found to be a consequence of the extent of methylation in the promoter region of the glucocorticoid receptor gene.
 Immediately after birth, Meaney and Szyf found that methyl groups repress the glucocorticoid receptor gene in all rat pups, making the gene unable to unwind from the histone in order to be transcribed, causing a decreased stress response.
 Nurturing behaviours from the mother rat were found to stimulate activation of stress signalling pathways that remove methyl groups from DNA.
 This releases the tightly wound gene, exposing it for transcription.
 The glucocorticoid gene is activated, resulting in lowered stress response.
 Rat pups that receive a less nurturing upbringing are more sensitive to stress throughout their life-span.

 This pioneering work in rodents has been difficult to replicate in humans because of a general lack of availability of human brain tissue for measurement of epigenetic changes.